Yildirim-RNA-Dynamics-Lab/TAPERSS/README.md

 # Potential problems and solutions:

-The output files generated are very large:
+*The output files generated are very large*:

 As this is a combinatorial method, as the number of nucleotides in a sequence increases, the number of potential structures increases dramatically.
 It is not unexpected to generate over 1 billion structures for a 6-long nucleotide.
 To have more compact output, you may try setting "WRITE-COORDINATES" to "FALSE" and use a low "OVERLAP-RMSD-LIMIT", less than 0.2 Angstroms.
 Using a lower "OVERLAP-RMSD-LIMIT" will significantly reduce the number structures generated.
 A secondary structure filter will also reduce storage, but will only write those which pass the filter to file.

-The MEMORY-BUFFER-SIZE option may in some circumstances cause a "segmentation fault" error:
+*The MEMORY-BUFFER-SIZE option may in some circumstances cause a "segmentation fault" error*:

 If this is the case, try either removing or commenting out the MEMORY-BUFFER-OPTION to use the default size of 5MB, or attempt to increase/decrease the memory used manually.

-The "energy" structure-build-limit-type option is causing segmentation faults, or strange outputs:
+*The "energy" structure-build-limit-type option is causing segmentation faults, or strange outputs*:

 This option is work in progress, and was implemented only to get a very small number of structures for a 6 nucleotide long sequence.
 If you are to use this option, ensure the WRITE-COORDINATES option is set to "TRUE", and that the number of structures specified in the "STRUCTURE-COUNT-LIMIT" is less than 10.